urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 20. The Seven Cities of Gold
-> **Target Words**: `achieve, advise, already, basic, bit, consider, destroy, entertain, extra, goal, lie, meat, opinion, real, reflect, regard, serve, vegetable, war, worth`
+> `achieve, advise, already, basic, bit, consider, destroy, entertain, extra, goal, lie, meat, opinion, real, reflect, regard, serve, vegetable, war, worth`

 Many years ago, a Spanish officer named Coronado heard the story of seven great cities.
 “The walls of these cities are made of gold,” his friends told him.
 “The people eat meat from golden plates and dress in nice clothes,” they said.
 They called these cities the Seven Cities of Gold.
 Were the cities real?
 Coronado never considered asking his friends.
 Coronado thought to himself, “The things in these cities must be worth a lot of money.”
 So he went to find the Seven Cities of Gold.
 He took along three hundred men, many horses, and extra food.
 They headed west.
 Coronado wanted to achieve his goal very badly.